If you’re looking to save money on feeding your family, don’t miss our cheapest groceries list and what to buy for the most savings.

 Get Great Savings With Generics and Store Brands

-Did you know that according to Dave Ramsey, you can save as much as $1000 or more a year by switching your grocery purchases to store brands?
+Did you know that according to Dave Ramsey, you can save as much as $500 or more a year by switching your grocery purchases to store brands just for dinner alone?

 Many generic and store branded products are made in the same factory and name brands, they just have a different label and a lower price.
 Not only can you save money on these cheaper grocery items, chances are your family won’t notice a taste difference either!